bjornhansen/goodist/README.md

 ### Back end
 - Firebase (Hosting, Firestore, Auth, Functions)
 - Stripe (Stripe Elements, API)
-- Zapier (for syncing a Firestore tables to Google Sheets)

 # How it works
 1. User signs up and completes onboarding, resulting in a monthly subscription